jonathonmarsh/jonathonmarsh.github.io/pages/info.md

 header:
     image_fullwidth: "header_drop.jpg"
 ---
-...and stuff.
+Mainly just a placeholder so that I have the domain for my own name, should I ever need it.

+Also a place to keep photos of various running trips and remind myself about books I've read.

 ## Features

 * Island Crossings

-## Dedication!

-With thanks

-#### Comments and Questions?
+## Comments and Questions?

 Find something wrong?
-Please get in touch through our contact page!
+Please get in touch through the contact page!